AttyC/Otter/README.md

 __To download and install the app:__

-Open Terminal and clone the repository:
+Open Terminal (or PC command line equivalent).
+Clone the repository and change into the Otter directory.
 ```
 git clone https://github.com/AttyC/Otter
+cd Otter
 ```

 Run the following command to install dependencies: